 Harmonic patterns develop when an asset’s price movements reach certain Fibonacci markers, moving both up and down in retracements and extensions that can foreshadow price breakouts.
 Although there are exceptions, most harmonic patterns feature four price movements from a starting point, X.

-By studying these retracement levels and using them to time your trades in forex, you can reduce your risk by opening a position when the math suggests your risk is minimized.
+By studying these retracement levels and using them to time your trades in forex, you can reduce your risk.
 The graphic below shows the lines of retracement and range of risk associated with an asset that has fallen into a harmonic pattern:

 The pattern that has developed indicates a future price breakout.
-An overeager trader might try to open a position quickly after the fifth point is established, for fear of missing out on the breakout if they wait too long.
-But the guidance provided by Fibonacci patterns, and the prevailing strategy used when analyzing harmonic patterns, suggests that traders are better off waiting until the price moves closer to the 61.8 percent retracement level.
+An overeager trader might try to open a position quickly after the fifth point is established, in fear of missing out on the breakout if they wait too long.
+But the guidance provided by the Fibonacci levels, and the prevailing strategy used when analyzing harmonic patterns, suggests that traders are better off waiting until the price moves closer to the 61.8% retracement level.

 This patience minimizes the potential risk if your prediction is wrong and the price dips to the stop area, and it increases your range of potential profit if your prediction is right.

 Fibonacci levels are a popular tool for forex trading for a few reasons.
 The first reason is their relative ease of use: Levels are easily displayed on a forex chart, and even amateur traders can monitor price movements in relation to these levels, which can be useful in developing an eye for identifying trades.